 TOEFL and IELTS tests are optional if students are able to fulfill Columbia’s English Language Proficiency requirements in other methods.

-In an April 22 statement, Cornell stated that students can submit applications without ACT or SAT test results beginning in August 2021, for both Early Decision and Regular Decision admission rounds.
+In an April 22 statement, Cornell stated that students looking to enroll at the university beginning in August 2021 can submit applications without ACT or SAT test results for both Early Decision and Regular Decision admission rounds.
 The writing portions of the ACT and SAT tests are not required.

 Cornell was the first in the Ivy League to make this change regarding SAT and ACT testing.
 The update, however, is not a permanent change in the University's admissions policy.
 Whether students do or do not submit the test results, Cornell said it will place a higher emphasis on the non-testing elements of their applications.